Julia Pfeiffer Burns State Park: DAY USE

 *NOTE: Vehicles over 22 feet in length are not permitted in the parking lot at this park.

-The park is open to day use visitors a half hour before sunrise to half hour after sunset.
+The park is open to day use visitors from 8 a.m. to sunset.
 Kiosk opening and closing times are variable.
 Visitors are required to self-register at the self-pay station when the kiosk is closed.